 For any information related to law enforcement, the drug task force, or road patrol.

 Protecting and educating Bancroft and surrounding neighborhoods since 1954

 Bancroft is served by Station 27 located in Poca.

-Andrew Jackson Phalen, a native of Scotland, was the first resident landowner of present-day Bancroft.
+Andrew Phalen, a native of Nova Scotia, was the first resident landowner of present-day Bancroft.
 In 1845 he and his wife Elizabeth acquired a tract of land on the Kanawha River and established their home there.
 Soon after, upon discovering a seam of coal on his property, Phalen began a commercial mining operation.
 His enterprise would later be leased to the Energetic Coal Company, and in 1881 the area would be named Energetic.
 When the Energetic Coal Company was sold to Tom Bancroft, the town's name changed to reflect the mine's new owner.